-"propwash_ships.jnp" contains the ship characteristics and propeller specifications in JSON format.
-EFDC+ performs the propeller wash computation for multiple ships (no limitation in numbers) in a single simulation, so this input file should include the information for all the ships being modeled.
+"propwash\ships.jnp" contains the ship characteristics and propeller specifications in JSON format.
+The EFDC+ propeller wash module performs the propeller wash computation for multiple ships (no limitation in numbers) in a single simulation, so this input file should include the information for all the ships being modeled.
 Table 4.3 lists the ship and propeller specification parameters required for each ship (refer also to Figures 1.2 and 1.3 for illustrations of these ship features).
-In a simulation, EFDC+ identifies each ship using the parameter "mmsi", which indicates a Maritime Mobile Service Identity (MMSI) number.
-The parameter "mmsi" is used to link the ship characteristics in this input file to the corresponding ship tracking records in the "propwash_tracks.jnp" file (see Section 4.4).
+In a simulation, the EFDC+ propeller wash module identifies each ship using the parameter "mmsi", which indicates a Maritime Mobile Service Identity (MMSI) number.
+The parameter "mmsi" is used to link the ship characteristics in this input file to the corresponding ship tracking records in the "propwash\tracks.jnp" file (see Section 4.4).

 In Table 4.3, essential parameters are marked with an asterisk.
 Unfortunately, public and commercial databases generally provide only basic ship data (e.g., MMSI, vessel type, length, beam, gross tonnage), which are not sufficient to specify the parameter values required for model simulations.
-For instance, the installed engine power (max_power or max_rps) is the most important piece of ship information for the propeller wash computation, but it is rarely available.
-To overcome such limitations in data availability, we devised several approaches to estimate the properties of the most common ships and propellers using only public and commercial databases; these approaches are described in Section 4.5.
+For instance, the installed engine power (max\power or max\rps) is the most important piece of ship information for the propeller wash computation, but it is rarely available.
+To overcome such limitations in data availability, several approaches were devised to estimate the most important properties of ships and propellers using public and commercial databases; these approaches are described in Section 4.5.